310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Kanata past %}
-hehehe. mikejima immediately breaks anything, you see. but, he Fears that side of Himself the most.
+fufufu. mikejima immediately breaks anything, you see. but, he Fears that side of Himself the most.

 so, when he feels Irritated, he leaves to someplace Far away, as he does not want to meet with his Frightening Self.